JeethuJp/JeethuJp/README.md

 # Hi, I’m Jithesh Poojary 👋

-:shield: **Cybersecurity student** with a diploma in CSE, focused on penetration testing, network security, and secure SDLC.
-Passionate about finding vulnerabilities and building practical mitigations across web and cloud.
+:shield: **Cybersecurity student** with a diploma in CSE, focused on penetration testing, network security and secure SDLC.
+Passionate about finding vulnerabilities and building practical mitigations across web and network.

 ## About Me :sparkles:
-- Exploring pentesting, bug bounty, and real-world vulnerability mitigation in web and cloud environments.
+- Exploring pentesting, bug bounty, and real-world vulnerability mitigation in web and network.
-- Strong foundations in programming, networking, network administration, and systems optimization.
+- Strong foundations in programming, networking, network administration and systems optimization.
-- :rocket: **Goal:** Become a professional penetration tester solving complex security challenges.

 ## Skills :toolbox:
 **Security:**